-FIGURE 9 - Altimeter wind speed for cycle 175.
+FIGURE 9 - Altimeter wind speed for cycle 196.

 The daily average of altimeter wind speed for Jason-3 and Jason-2 is plotted as a function of time on left of figure 10.
 Since 16-03-2016 (platform pointing change, impacting sigma0 and so wind speed), a small bias has been visible between Jason-2 and Jason-3.
-Except this bias, they show similar features, and the bias between the two missions is around -0.2 m/s.
+Except this bias, they show similar features, and the Jason-3 minus Jason-2 bias between the two missions is around 0.1 m/s.

-Note that violet line indicates change of standard from GDR-D to GDR-F from cycle 171 onwards.
-Normalized histograms over the whole GDR-D serie and over cycle 175 are plotted on the right of the figure.
+Normalized histograms over the whole GDR-D serie, 2 years of Jason-3 GDR-F data and over cycle 196 are plotted on the right of the figure.

-Jason-3 GDR-F wind speed differs from GDR-D and is now closer to ERA5 model (+0.4m/s bias on left of figure 10, and change in distribution on right of figure 10).
-This jump in mixed Jason-3 GDR-D/GDR-F daily average monitoring will disappear once the whole time serie will be reprocessed.
+Jason-3 GDR-F wind speed differs from GDR-D and is now closer to ERA5 model (+0.4m/s bias, see change in distribution on right of figure 10).